(16 +)

 Career: Teacher

-Ask the children to write down three ideas of what they want to be when they grow up, and the steps they will take to get there.
-Share ideas with the class.
+Ask the children to write down three ideas of what they want to be when they grow up, and

 HOW DID YOU GET THERE?I always wanted to be a firefighter, so when I left school at 16 I did an apprenticeship which helped me to become a real fireman!